The Most Vegan-Friendly Cities Across the U.S.

-The best, most elevated vegan food in the city is a tie between everything at Avant Garden and the vegan tasting menu at Dirt Candy.
-Long-time, beloved West Village vegan hot spot, Red Bamboo, is the go-to for vegan soul and comfort food.
+The best vegan food in the city is a tie between everything at Avant Garden and the vegan tasting menu at Dirt Candy.
+If you're in the West Village, check out long-time, vegan hot spot, Red Bamboo for soul and comfort food, or head over to the oh-so-French Delice & Sarrasin for vegan beef bourguignon.
+Other options in the area include Spicy Moon for Szecuhan, or Jajaja for Mexican.
 While down in Chinatown, Buddha Bodai dishes up over 50 vegan dim sum dishes plus another 200+ vegan menu items.
 And across the city, NYC-original Beyond Sushi offers seaweed caviar, smoked mushroom, and pickled veggie creativity wrapped up in black rice sushi rolls.
 Screamers in Brooklyn has the best pizza you’ll find anywhere in the city (the buffalo cauliflower is over the top), and the borough has not one, but two vegan Ethiopian restaurants you need to try—Ras Plant Based and Buna Café (with a killer weekend brunch).

 Palomino bar and restaurant in the trendy Bay View neighborhood was one of the first restaurants in the city to boast a full vegan menu (think buffalo tofu wings and fried pickles), while more recent additions like Beerline Café (best for breakfast) and On The Bus (acai bowls, burgers, and sandwiches) round it out when you want a non-fried meal.
 My personal favorite restaurant in the city is Alem Ethiopian, which isn’t fully veg, but has one of the most generous and interesting vegan sampler platters I’ve ever had.
 When the pandemic subsides a bit, I’m hoping they’ll resume their impossibly cheap, super delicious vegetarian lunch buffet.